What we know so far about the California oil spill - KTVZ

 By Eric Levenson, CNN

-A leak in an oil pipeline caused a major spill off the coast of southern California Saturday, sending oil spewing into the local environment, potentially harming wildlife and nearby human residents.
+A leak in an oil pipeline caused a major spill off the coast of southern California on Saturday, sending oil spewing into the local environment and potentially harming wildlife and nearby human residents.

 The volume of the spill pales in comparison to some of the US’ largest such incidents, such as the 1989 Exxon Valdez oil spill and the 2010 Deepwater Horizon spill, although the full extent of the spill won’t be known for several weeks, one local official said.

+On Monday, Gov. Gavin Newsom proclaimed a state of emergency due to the spill.
+“The state is moving to cut red tape and mobilize all available resources to protect public health and the environment,” he said in a statement.

-Here is what we know so far about the California oil spill and its resulting impact on the local environment and nearby residents.
+Here is what we know so far about the spill and its resulting impact on the local environment and nearby residents.

 Where is the spill?